Symptom Management Guide

 For severe insomnia rooted in MCAS, you need a drug that does two things: blocks histamine at H1 receptors to calm the nervous system, and acts on serotonin receptors to promote genuine sleep architecture.
 This combination is what separates effective MCAS sleep tools from simple sedatives.

-Ketotifen (Preferred):Ketotifen is an antihistamine and mast cell stabilizer with serotonin antagonist properties.
-It is the better first choice because it produces less next-day sedation and less of the cognitive blunting that many people describe as a “zombie effect.”
+Ketotifen (Second Choice):Ketotifen is an antihistamine and mast cell stabilizer with serotonin antagonist properties.
+It produces less next-day sedation and less of the cognitive blunting some describe as a “zombie effect,” which makes it a reasonable choice when cyproheptadine’s sedation is too strong or when you need to stay sharp the next morning.
 Start at 1mg before bed to test your response.
 The effective range for sleep is typically 1 to 4mg.
-Always use the lowest dose that works.
-At 4mg it is a meaningful sedative, so titrate up slowly.
-It also helps directly with MCAS-driven digestive problems, which is a significant secondary benefit.
+Always use the lowest dose that works, and titrate up slowly.
+It also helps directly with MCAS-driven digestive problems, a useful secondary benefit.

 Why Not Benadryl (Diphenhydramine)?Benadryl is a pure H1 antihistamine with no mast cell stabilizing effect and no serotonin activity.
 It causes rapid tolerance, meaning it stops working within days.
 It carries a significant anticholinergic load, associated with long-term cognitive impairment with repeated use.
 It produces heavy next-day sedation without improving sleep quality.
 It is not effective for MCAS-driven insomnia and has more side effects than both Ketotifen and Cyproheptadine.
 Avoid it.